20 Tips for an Amazing Thanksgiving Dinner on a Budget

 2. Don’t be afraid to think inside the can

 Fresh sounds better, but it can be much more expensive.
 And when it comes to something like pumpkin pie, how many people will really be able to tell whether the filling originally came from a fresh pumpkin?
 You can even get the cranberry sauce from a can.
 We won’t tell.
-Just make sure to smush it up so it isn’t still shaped like the can before you bring it to the table.
+Just make sure to smash it up so it isn’t still shaped like the can before you bring it to the table.

 3. Don’t be afraid of frozen vegetables